 - Check any past incidents.

-3 - Control: Elimination/reduction of risk
+3 - Control: Elimination/reduction of risk of fire

 As with other hazards, the preferred order of control should be followed - start by trying to eliminate the hazard at the design stage.
 Sometimes a combination of control methods should be used.